DPTR 5711 Professional Development I, Instructor (Lecture and Facilitator)

 Peer Reviewed Publications

 Hedgecock J, Sutphin A, Rapport MJ.
 Functional movement, strength, and aerobic power testing and intervention in an adolescent with cerebral palsy: A case report.
-Pediatric Physical Therapy. (under review).
+Pediatric Physical Therapy. (in press).

 Rapport MJ, Kelly MK, Ridge TH, Rodriguez J, Tomlinson S. A shared vision for clinical education: The year-long internship.
-Journal of Physical Therapy Education. (in press).
+Journal of Physical Therapy Education, 28(1b), 22-29.

 Rapport MJ, Furze J, Martin K, Schreiber J, Dannemiller LA, DiBiasio P, Moerchen V. Essential competencies in entry-level physical therapy education.
 Pediatric Physical Therapy, 26(1), 7-18. doi: 10.109/PEP.0000000000000003.